mtorp/n-messaging-client/README.md

 - Variants will not work until both the previous steps are met.
 - You can now add your new variant config within `n-messaging-client` in the [`manifest.js`](https://github.com/Financial-Times/n-messaging-client/blob/master/manifest.js).
 - Add the relevant templates, css and js to this component (`n-messaging-client`).
-- If your new message variant is `client` (aka lazy / async) then you will need to set up a new matcher on `next-messaging-guru`(tbc).
+- If your new message variant is `client` (aka lazy / async) then you will need to set up a new matcher on [`next-messaging-guru`](https://github.com/Financial-Times/next-messaging-guru).
 - Build and test your new variant with `make demo`
 - Ship your changes by versioning this component and updating the relevant apps (`next-article` etc.)(`n-ui` dependants (tbc)) to pull it in